Table of Contents

 2. Background of spiritual research in music

-The Maharshi Adhyatma Vishwavidyalay (also known as the Maharshi University of Spirituality or MAV) and the Spiritual Science Research Foundation are non-profit organisation run by volunteers from all over the world who are dedicated to a common goal, which is spiritual progress and the pursuit of truth.
+The Maharshi Adhyatma Vishwavidyalay (also known as the Maharshi University of Spirituality or MAV) and the Spiritual Science Research Foundation are non-profit organisations run by volunteers from all over the world who are dedicated to a common goal, which is spiritual progress and the pursuit of truth.
 One of the key goals of both organisations is to assess and evaluate how our decisions and daily routines affect us at a spiritual level.
 To this end, their research teams jointly carry out various experiments and research projects at the Spiritual Research Centre and Ashram in Goa, India.
 The spiritual research team at the Maharshi University of Spirituality has 37 years of spiritual research experience.

 This research includes understanding the subtle effect of music and dance and it has been one of the key aspects of our research.
 We have a music department that conducts various experiments on a daily basis to understand and differentiate the subtle effects of music, the sound from various musical instruments and the impact it has on the environment.
 The research has been carried out using aura and subtle energy scanners along with the advanced sixth sense of seekers in the spiritual research team to assess and evaluate music from a spiritual perspective.
 The aim is to understand how musical compositions can be made in a way so as to emit spiritually positive vibrations regardless of culture and diversity.